A Namibia Safari

 Additional Costs Explained

-The following list covers a few additional Namibia costs – some obvious, some less so – that you might need to add into your overall budget.
+The following table covers a few additional Namibia costs – some obvious, some less so – that you might need to add into your overall budget.

 Getting to Namibia can be time-consuming and expensive.
 The only direct flights from Europe are with Lufthansa.
 There is nothing direct from the US.
-Most people transit through Johannesburg or Cape Town.
+Most people transit through Johannesburg or Cape Town in South Africa.

 • Visa Costs

-Many nationalities can obtain a tourist visa (valid for 90 days) on arrival for a cost of $75.
-A multi-entry tourist visa is $100.
+Many nationalities can obtain a tourist visa (valid for 90 days) on arrival for a cost of US$70.
+A multi-entry tourist visa is US$90.

-Namibia has a wide selection of safari accommodation in all price bands.
+Namibia has a wide selection of safari accommodations in all price bands.
 If you want exclusive, intimate camps, Namibia has some of the best on the continent.
-It also has a good network of backpacker-orientated accommodation and comfortable mid-range guesthouses.
+It also has a good network of backpacker-orientated accommodations and comfortable mid-range guesthouses.

 • Vaccinations